Named User Licenses

 RB9 users sign in through their browser using their own user ID and password.
 Each user must have their own user license to have their own unique user ID and password.

-RB9 is a browser-based application, so the rules are different.
-It is completely different technology: You connect to RB9 through a web server first; RB9 send you information; then it disconnects.
-It cannot track the number of concurrent connections; it can only track individual users’ right to access the program.
+Because RB9 is a browser-based application, you connect to RB9 through a web server first; RB9 send you information; then it disconnects.
+It does not track the number of concurrent connections; it can only track individual users’ right to access the program.

 This means each license is tied to a user ID and password — just like other applications or services on the web: If you subscribe to/are a member of, you have your own user ID and password to access these online applications and services.